UModeler/UModeler.github.io/_sources/primitiveshapetools.txt

 Depth
  Depth of a box

-Heigh
+Height
  Height of a box

 Border Check
  If on, the ray cast will run and it checks if the created box is beyond the opposite polygons.
+It might cause a stop for a second at the beginning.

 Glue
  The box with this property enabled will be glued to the polygon where it started to be created.
 It means that the hidden part of the floor polygon by the created box is removed.